How to Write a Bar Business Plan

 Like it or not, when you open a bar, you enter that centuries-old tradition of bar culture which comes with plenty of responsibilities and expectations.
 A business plan lets you define the kind of space that your bar will provide, the ambiance, and what patrons you target — and it will help keep you on track while you tackle one section at a time.

 Business plans start with a concise summary of the concept for your bar and an introduction to the key elements of your business plan.
 This includes an overview of the budget, your business’s goals and core values, and a clear, actionable vision for the products and services that define your brand.

 Consider the audience you are writing for, including potential investors, management staff, and other owners, and imagine how you can grab their attention and pique their interest in your plan.
 From this introduction, your audience should have a good idea of your concept for a bar and what market space you’re entering.

 The company overview is a companion to the executive summary that is more practical than conceptual and attention-grabbing – it works as a glossary for the rest of your business plan, defining your bar’s products, information about ownership, company structure, and your vision for the customer experience.

-You might want to include information about labor and hiring practices, the location of your bar, and the bar’s capacity for service – how many people can your venue hold if it is primarily a social hub, a music venue, or a sports bar, or something in between.
+You might want to include information about labour and hiring practices, the location of your bar, and the bar’s capacity for service – how many people can your venue hold if it is primarily a social hub, a music venue, or a sports bar, or something in between.

 This is also your opportunity to communicate the aesthetic aspects of your plan to stakeholders.
-The bar’s name, logo, color scheme, vibe, and the general type of ambiance and venue you want to create can all be included in a company overview.
+The bar’s name, logo, colour scheme, vibe, and the general type of ambiance and venue you want to create can all be included in a company overview.

 Team and Management